There are many reasons why people compare boxing and BJJ. We do it because we can decide whether we should join a dojo or a boxing gym.

 If you know boxing and sparred before, you can control the distance so you can control the fight.
 Also, if you did explosive punching drills you actually would have a chance to knock out your opponents and win the fight.

-However, to throw these punches with a correct form you should be at least an intermediate level boxer.
+However, to throw these punches with the correct form you should be at least an intermediate level boxer.

 Shortly boxing is way more effective when you have multiple opponents.

 What if you only have one opponent who does not carry a weapon?

 If this is the case and you have to choose between these two I would choose boxing.
 Let me explain the reasoning behind this.

 You can control the distance so your opponent needs to hit you from a certain distance.
 So what is the advantage here?